tarunnx/crio.rs/README.md

-## Database internals
+## Crio

-The implementation details of a relational database management system.
+Crio is a relational database management system that provides a simple and efficient way to store and retrieve data.
+This is a brief overview of its implementation details.

 ### Disk Manager